tops4u/Ram-Tester/README.md

 I decided to build a tester myself with the aim of being able to test some of the common DRAM chips of the CBM computers 1980-1990.

+Special Features:
+- Fast!
+All tests are within 10sec
+- Complete!
+Retention is tested as well as Column / Row Crosstalk.
+- Simple!
+Build it yourself for roughly 20-30$ - or get it from me.
+- Save!
+Built in Fuse will protect your Memory Tester & Ground Short Check will detect internal RAM shorts.

 --> The Documentation moved to the [WIKI](https://github.com/tops4u/Ram-Tester/wiki) Section of this project.